kawu/hhu-dl-materials-2019/misc/module.md

 ## Example: FFN

-A feed-forward network (with ReLU actication) can be defined as follows:
+A feed-forward network (with ReLU activation) can be defined as follows:
 ```python
 import torch
 import torch.nn as nn